 Clients are smarter about using consultants; the ranks of former alumni/Big Three consultants now number over 50,000.
 In fact, many former consultants are now working inside corporations and know the tricks of the trade and can perform much of the old guard’s work on their own.
 They are now seeking engagements that are solution-based with value-added results.

 The Disruptors: several new consulting models and services include:

 New school business model

-The new wave of disruptive consultancies are delivering solutions with value-added results.
-Some are providing access to software platforms, data analytics or even products that are carefully scoped and defined.
+The new wave of disruptive consultancies is delivering solutions with value-added results.
+Some are providing access to software platforms, data analytics, or even products that are carefully scoped and defined.
 Others have consultancies bringing down base fees to reduce the risk to their clients and having an achievement fee for successfully delivering the desired results.

 New school delivery model